Mrinalaot/hoichoi/README.md

 ## Installation

-1. Install `Tampermonkey` extension from Chrome Webstore.
+1. Install `Tampermonkey` extension from http://tampermonkey.net.
 2. Click on `Tampermonkey` icon and enble it if it is not already enabled.
 3. Click on Dasboard from the `Tampermonkey` menu.
-4. Click on the `+` icon from the tabs.
-5. Replace the entire code with the content of the above `Hoichoi.user.js` file.
-6. Then press `Ctrl+S` to save the script.
-7. Enable the script by clicking the knob on `Installed Scripts` list page.
+4. Enable the 'Hoichoi' script by clicking the knob on `Installed Scripts` list page.
+5. Click here to install the script now: [Hoichoi](https://github.com/tzsk/hoichoi/raw/master/Hoichoi.user.js)

 > NOTE: Make sure to enable this script from the `Installed Scripts` list and also enable `Tampermonkey`.
 Otherwise, it won't work.